Driver who steered into crowd jailed for Rebecca Steer's murder

 The court heard how McHugh mounted the kerb and ploughed into a group of pedestrians on a pavement outside the Grill Out takeaway.

-As well as hitting bystander Ms Steer, he also hit and injured two men who were "knocked aside" by the car's front wing.
+As well as hitting bystander Ms Steer, he also struck and injured two men who were "knocked aside" by the car's front wing.

 McHugh, 28, was also convicted of attempting to cause grievous bodily harm with intent.